vksvicky/hydra_oidc_poc/README.md

 is used for the actual OAuth2 / OpenID Connect operations.
 The implementation in this repository provides the UI components that are required by Hydra.

+The code in this repository is licensed under the terms of the Apache License Version 2.0.

+Copyright © 2020, 2021  Jan Dittberner

 ## Setup

 ### Certificates